winkjs/wink-eng-lite-web-model/README.md

 11. Lemmatization
 12. Readability statistics computation

-It is a derivative of [wink-eng-lite-model](https://github.com/winkjs/wink-eng-lite-model).
+It is a derivative of [wink-eng-lite-model](https://github.com/winkjs/wink-eng-lite-model) and also supports [Typescript](https://github.com/winkjs/wink-eng-lite-web-model/tree/master/types).

 ## Getting Started